-The artist offers this quick summary of his early career de-
+The artist offers this quick sommary of his early career de-

 velopment.
-"First I exhibited in Ghana, at my school, then in Accra in the big city, then I moved to Nigeria, showing at my university before exhibiting in Lagos, which eventually led to exhibiting in group shows outside of Africa."
+"First I exhibited in Ghana, at my school, then in Acces in the big city, then I moved to Nigeria, showing at my university before exhibiting in Lagos, which eventually led to exhibiting in group shows outside of Africa."
+Synthesis in 1993 be been to have sole shows at to exhibiting in group shows conside of Africa."

-Starting in 1995 he began to have solo shows at October Gallery in London, which continues to represent him, and in 1996, he began showing in New York, at the Contemporary African Art Gallery and at Skoto Gallery, and in 2005 at David Krut.
+Starting in 1995 he began to have solo shows at October Gullery in London, which continues to represent him, and in 1996, he began showing in New York, at the Contemporary African Art Gallery and at Skoto Gallery, and in 2005 at David Krot.
 Since last year he has been represented in New York by Jack Shainman Gallery.

-ABOVE In Bleeding Takari

-II, 2007, "blood," coursing

-over liquor-bottle bands,

-pools on the floor.

-As the '90s progressed, Anatsui's sculptures became increasingly complex, involving collections of carved wood posts or panels.
+sacut in Bleeding Takari II, 2007, "blood," coursing over liquor-bottle bands, pools on the floor.
+As the '90s progressed, Anansui's sculptures became increasingly complex, involving collections of carved wood posts or parels.
 Some of these refer to migration and globalization.
-Visa Queue (1992), for example, consists of carved blocks of native Nigerian woods assembled into a seemingly endless line of miniature figures awaiting their fate.
-In The Ancestors Converged Again (1995), faces are carved in the tops of 23 branches and poles cut from a variety of trees, then hung as a group of ragtag figures across a gallery wall.
-Other works, like his '90s 'Ancient Cloth Series," composed of wood slats, evoke textiles.
-His pieces now sell for between \$100,000 and \$500,000.
+Visa Quewe (1992), for example, consists of carved blocks of native Nigerian woods assembled into a seemingly endless line of miniature figures awaiting their fate.
+In The Ancestors Converged Again (1993), faces are carved into the tops of 23 branches and poles cut from a variety of trees, then hung as a group of raging figures across a gallery wall.
+Other works, like his '90s "Ancient Cloth Series." composed of wood stats, evoke textiles.
+His pieces now self for between \$100,000 and \$500,000.

-It was in 1999, in the bush outside Nsukka, that Anatsui came upon a garbage bag filled with the kind of metal seals found on liquor bottles in Africa: red, green, black, and yellow labels printed on gold- or silver-colored backing.
-This material, which the artist sometimes crushes into circles resembling bottle caps or cuts into half-inch strips, inspired his recent, much-acclaimed sculptures.
-Found objects, such as tins from evaporated milk, old metal graters, and discarded printing plates, have also turned up in his work, conveying the spirit and survival strategies of Africa, a place where citizens recycle materials out of necessity, not choice.
+It was in 1999, in the bush outside Nsokka, that Anatsui came upon a parbage hag filled with the kind of metal seals found on liquor bottles in Africa: red, green, black, and yellow labels printed on gold- or silver-colored backing.
+This material, which the artist sometimes crushes into circles resembling bottle caps or cuts into half-inch strips, inspired his recent, mach-acclaimed eculptures.
+Found objects, such as tins from evapouned milk, old metal gravers, and discarded printing plates, have also turned up in his work, correging the spirit and survival strategies of Africa, a place where citizens recycle materials out of necessity, not choice.

-"I saw the bottle caps as relating to the history of Africa in the sense that when the earliest group of Europeans came to trade, they brought along rum originally from the West Indies that then went to Europe and finally to Africa as three legs of the triangular trip." explains Anatsui.
-"The drink caps that I use are not made in Europe; they are all made in Nigeria, but they symbolize bringing together the histories of these two continents."
+"I saw the bottle caps as relating to the history of Africa in the sense that when the earliest group of Europearn come to trade, they brought along rum originally from the West Indies that then went to Europe and finally to Africa as these legs of the triangular trip," explains Anatosi.
+"The drink caps that I use are not made in Europe; they are all made in Nigeria, but they symbolice bringing together the histories of these two continents."

-Often the names of Nigerian liquor brands can be spotted in the weave of the artist's constructions-brands with names like Dark Sailor or King Solomon resonate with the history of slavery.
-(A more recent brand, Ecomog, is named for the West African armed forces established in 1990 to intervene in the Liberian civil war.)
-Anatsui says he is not making these works simply to condemn colonialism or to comment on recent controversies in African history.
-He acknowledges with a smile, "I speak English; I don't know if I would have spoken English if that era had not occurred."
+Often the names of Nigerian liquor brands can be spotted in the weave of the artist's constructions-hands with names like Dark Sailer or King Solomon resonate with the history of slavery.
+(A more recent brand, Econog, is named for the West African armed forces established in 1990 to intervene in the Liberian civil war.)
+Anatoni says he is not making these works simply to conderne colonialism or to comment or recent controversies in African bistory.
+He acknowledges with a smale, "I speak English: I doe't know if I would have spoken English if that era had not occurred."